363 Mervis Hall

 Jim’s research interests include enterprise architecture, IT portfolio and program management, IT in global supply chains, product life-cycle management systems implementation, and change management.

 Courses Recently Taught

-- BMIS 2074 Strategic Information Systems in Global Supply Chains (MBA)
+- BMIS 2074 Strategic Information Systems in Global Supply Chains (Katz)

-- BQOM 2139 Six Sigma Theory and Practice (MBA)
+- BQOM 2139 Six Sigma Theory and Practice (Katz)

 - BUSBIS 1635 IT Systems in Supply Chains (CBA)

 - BUSQOM 1070 Operations Management (CBA)

 - Pitt Business Excellence in Teaching Award (2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022)